Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 General Manager, Leem Philippe Lamoureux

-The session opened with an overview of the French government's regime after Macron's reelection: the social security financing bill for 2023 includes items that will be tough for the pharmaceutical industry, such as the reimbursement of the portion of growth exceeding 0.4% and drug price reductions amounting to €830 million, which Leem estimated that the impact of these items would amount to about 3.5 billion euros, or 13% of total pharmaceutical sales.
+The session opened with an overview of the French government's regime after the reelection of President Macron: the social security financing bill for 2023 includes items that will be tough for the pharmaceutical industry, such as the reimbursement of the portion of growth exceeding 0.4% and drug price reductions amounting to €830 million, which Leem estimated that the impact of these items would amount to about 3.5 billion euros, or 13% of total pharmaceutical sales.

 During the question-and-answer session, the speaker touched on the change in funding for the procurement of medicines in France during a pandemic from the government budget to social security spending, as well as the handling of joint procurement in the European Union (EU).
 He also mentioned the financial problems that are hindering access to medicines in France and the need for the industry to unite and negotiate with the government.